NCAR/VAPOR/docs/data/importingUnsupportedData.rst

 For example, if your data is organized as a collection of RAW files that are sampled on a `regular grid <https://en.wikipedia.org/wiki/Regular_grid>`_ you may want to use Vapor's BOV format.

-If your data are RAW files on a rectilinear or curvilinar grid, VAPOR can read your data after converting it to VDC with the :ref:`vdccreate <vdccreate>` and raw2vdc command line tools that are bundled with your installation.
+If your data are sampled on a high resolution grid, and performance is a concern, you may want to consider VAPOR's multi-resolultion VDC file format.
+However, this format should only be considered if multi-resolution is required.
+For small to modest sized data sets, performance may be degraded by using the VDC.

 For rectilinear or curvilinear grids you'll need to use the more flexible NetCDF-CF.  If your data are already in the NetCDF format but are not CF compliant, then NetCDF-CF is probably your best choice.